rbreaves/sorun/README.md

 bash <( curl -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/rbreaves/kairos/HEAD/linux.sh )
 ```

-Note: To run dev add --dev to the end, after the ")".
+Note: When you reach the Oh-my-zsh install part you will need to also type in 'exit' for the installer to continue with the rest of the setup.
+Also if you want to run the dev branch add --dev to the end, after the ")".

 Parameter options